JetBrains/kotlin-web-site/docs/topics/data-analysis/data-analysis-visualization.md

 monthly average temperature in three cities: Berlin, Madrid, and Caracas.

 Use the `dataFrameOf()` function from the Kotlin DataFrame library to generate the data frame.
-To create the data frame, run the following code snippet in the Kotlin Notebook:
+Run the following code snippet in Kotlin Notebook:

 ```kotlin
 // The months variable stores a list with the 12 months of the year